-In New Zealand, vehicles drive on the left-hand side of the road.
+Vehicles drive on the left-hand side of the road in Aotearoa.

-It is essential to keep left, because if you don't you are likely to cause a head-on crash.
+If you don’t keep left, you’re likely to cause a head-on crash.
 This is one of the worst types of crash, as it almost always results in death or serious injury.

-Most roads in New Zealand have lanes marked on them with a white line or raised studs.
+Most roads in Aotearoa have lanes marked on them with a white line, double white lines, or raised studs.

-When driving on a laned road, it is important to drive your vehicle within your lane.
+When driving on a laned road, it’s important to drive your vehicle within your lane.

-Where there are two or more lanes on your side of the centre line:
+Where there are 2 or more lanes on your side of the centre line:

 The lane closest to the centre line should only be used when: